1. What’s your story? Where are you from?

 I can’t choose between Moomintrolls by Tove Jansson and books by Carl Gustav Jung.

 13. Favourite genre of music?

-I enjoy modern psychodelic music, freak folk, garage, cambodian rock, outsiders music, dream pop, throat singing, experimental electronics, ethereal wave My favorite music bands are Animal collective, the Books, Sin Fang Bous, Tanya Tagaq, Joanna Newsom, Gang Gang Dance, Paavoharju, Lucky Dragons, Black Dice, Asa-chang and Junray
+I enjoy modern psychedelic music, freak folk, garage, Cambodian rock, outsiders music, dream pop, throat singing, experimental electronics, ethereal wave My favorite music bands are Animal collective, the Books, Sin Fang Bous, Tanya Tagaq, Joanna Newsom, Gang Gang Dance, Paavoharju, Lucky Dragons, Black Dice, Asa-chang and Junray.

 14. What are your hobbies?